Chart Color Schemes

 Employment conditions in Nowra face significant challenges, ranking among the bottom 10% of areas assessed nationally

-The area may not offer many local employment opportunities as indicated by the difference between Census working population and resident population.
-Between September 2024 and September 2025, employment levels increased by 0.5%, labour force increased by 3.0%, leading to an unemployment rise of 2.3 percentage points (AreaSearch data).
-In comparison, Rest of NSW saw a decline in employment (-0.5%), slight decrease in labour force (-0.1%), and a smaller increase in unemployment (+0.4%).
-State-level data from November 25 shows NSW employment contracted by 0.03% with an unemployment rate of 3.9%, slightly better than the national average of 4.3%.
-National employment forecasts (May-25) suggest overall growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly by industry sector.
-Applying these projections to Nowra's employment mix suggests local employment should increase by approximately 6.6% over five years and 13.9% over ten years.
+Between September 2024 and September 2025, employment levels in Nowra increased by 0.6%, while labour force increased by 3.1%, resulting in an unemployment rise of 2.3 percentage points.
+In comparison, Rest of NSW recorded a decline in employment (-0.5%) and labour force (-0.1%), with a smaller increase in unemployment (0.4 percentage points).
+Jobs and Skills Australia's national employment forecasts from May-25 project that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Nowra's employment mix suggests local employment should increase by 6.6% over five years and 13.9% over ten years, although these are simple extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment